cisene/cisene/stuff/the-move/the-move.md

 Colleagues have suggested different options, going to explore them next week when people start returning from vacations, some of them might bare fruit some may not.

-Went to <a href="//ifttt.com/">ifttt</a> to check if they had a channel for <a href="//plus.google.com/">Google+</a> and the possibility to have blog posts posted on G+ .. no such channel unfortunately.
+Went to IFTTT to check if they had a channel for Google+ and the possibility to have blog posts posted on G+ .. no such channel unfortunately.
 So I have to resort to manually cross posting blog posts.
 Otherwise I use the IFTTT service to automate some parts of life.
 IFTTT automagically posts new blog posts as tweets, teasing followers (and bots) to visit.